kaltura/playkit-ios-broadpeak-smartlib/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-## Requirements

 ## Installation

-playkit-ios-broadpeak is available through [CocoaPods](https://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+**PlayKitBroadpeak** is available through [CocoaPods](https://cocoapods.org).
+To install it, simply add the following lines to your Podfile:

 ```ruby
 pod 'PlayKitBroadpeak'